mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 The algorithm will produce two files:

-`results.txt` which will include the label predictions and `worker_parameter_results.txt` will include the inferred labeler and statement parameters.
+`results.txt` which will include the label predictions and `worker_parameter_results.txt` which will include the inferred labeler and statement parameters.

 `em.c` contains the main function and the high level EM code.